ChibiOS/ChibiOS/readme.txt

 - NEW: Added a debug option CH_DBG_ENABLE_STACK_CHECK for stack overflow checking.
 The check is not performed in the kernel but in the port code.
   Currently only the ARM7 and ARMCM3 ports implements it.
-- NEW: Unified makefiles for ARM7 and ARMCM3 projects, the new makefiles share a common part making them easier to maintain.
+- NEW: Unified makefiles for ARM7, ARMCM3 MSP430 projects, the new makefiles
+  share a common part making them easier to maintain.
 Also reorganized the demo-specific part of the makefile, now it is easier to configure and the option can be overriden from outside.